conda-forge/conda-forge.github.io/src/user/how_to_get_help.rst

 -------------------

-If you don't know the first thing about conda-forge and/or is completely lost we recommend to get in touch via the chat and our community members will directly you to the proper documentation and/or help you via the chat.
+If you don't know the first thing about conda-forge and/or is completely lost we recommend to get in touch via the chat and our community members will direct you to the proper documentation and/or help you via the chat.

 GitHub issues